How soon can I publish my book?

 Is there a need for me to hire a literary agent to get published?

-Not necessarily.
-If you are willing to undergo the stress and struggle of sending query letters or copies of your manuscripts to traditional publishers, you may have to consider getting a good literary agent.
-However, the publishing landscape has changed so much in the last five to ten years.
-Self-publishing has moved into the mainstream, becoming a legitimate alternative for writers to publish their books.
-Through self-publishing, you retain all your rights to your work, direct the course of publishing your book, and receive the final copy on a quicker turnaround time, all without shelling out extra for the services of an agent.
+No. The publishing landscape has changed significantly in the last five to ten years.
+Self-publishing -- which involves you choosing a self-publishing firm and paying directly for your manuscript to be published -- has moved into the mainstream, becoming a legitimate alternative for writers to publish their books.
+Through self-publishing, you retain all your rights to your work, direct the course of publishing your book, and receive the final copy in a faster turnaround time, all without paying for the services of an agent.

 Will readers be able to buy my book from booksellers and online retailers, or will I have to find ways to distribute copies of my own books?

-Yes, your book with be available for purchase through retailers.
-With the advent of self-publishing and the rise of new book marketing channels, aspiring authors like you can have your book made available through the same online distribution channels traditional publishers use.
-Family, friends, and readers around the world may have access to copies of your book through popular online retailers like Amazon and Barnes & Noble, among others.
+Yes, your book will be available for purchase through retailers.
+With the advent of self-publishing and the rise of new book marketing channels, aspiring authors like you can have your book made available through the same online distribution channels that traditional publishers user.
+Family, friends and readers around the world may have access to copies of your book through popular online retailers like Amazon and Barnes & Noble, among others.
 What makes self-publishing unique is that authors like you can purchase copies of your book at marked-down rates, allowing you to sell them on your own and make even bigger profit margins.

 Can I keep the rights to my book?

 Yes, absolutely.
-This is the very distinction that sets traditional publishing houses apart from author-directed independent publishing.
+This is the distinction that separates self-publishing from traditional publishing.

-If you sign a deal with traditional publishers, turning over your domestic, foreign, and film rights to your books may be mandatory.
+If you sign a deal with traditional publishers, you will likely be required to turn over your domestic, foreign, and film rights.
 With self-publishing, your rights remain intact.
 This allows you to retain full control over the publishing and marketing direction of your book.
-You have the power to take your book to new markets and readerships around the country and across the globe.
+You have the power to take your book to new markets and audiences around the country and across the globe.
 Self-publishing allows you to take advantages of new opportunities in other fields like film, TV, and theater, to name a few.
 Through self-publishing, you maintain your rights.
-The possibilities are limitless, and you, as the author, have the lion's share of the success, as it is rightly should be.

 How do I get started?

 Getting started on self-publishing your book is easy.
-First, you need to complete the questions on www.chooseyourpublisher.com.
-The answers you give on the form will become the basis for Choose Your Publisher to make recommendations and match you with book publishers that best fit your needs and can help you achieve your publishing goals.
+First, you need to complete the questions on www.chooseyourpublisher.com The answers you give on the form will become the basis for Choose Your Publisher to make recommendations and match you with book publishers that best fit your needs and goals.
 Don't forget to click on the box that allows you to receive e-mails from the publisher.
 This allows you to get promo updates and other useful information you can use as an author.
-Make sure that the phone number you add is one where professional publishing consultants can call you to know more about your needs so they can recommend services that may suit your publishing goals, budget, and time line.
+Make sure that the phone number you add is one where professional publishing consultants can call you to know more about your needs, so they can recommend services that may suit your publishing goals, budget, and time line.